Find the program (descriptions below)

 which fits your needs

 To REGISTER click Button below

-U8B, U8G, U10B, U10G, U12B, U14B, U16B and U19B are now full.
-If you would still like to register to be placed on the waiting list, please use the pay by check option.
+If an age group is full, and you would like to register to be placed on the waiting list, please use the pay by check option.
 Players are placed on teams by the registration date.
 You would only send payment if an opening occurs.

 NEW United Appleseed Academy

 for ages 4-6 (player must be 4 by Aug 1).
 Program all about learning to love the game.
 Players will be placed on teams lead by a volunteer coach.
 Each week there will be a very short warm-up introducing a certain aspect of the game and he remainder time devoted to a scrimmage.
 Activities will be conducted in an age appropriate atmosphere to learn skills and the game of soccer.
 Each player will receive a NEW United uniform shirt.

 Start week of April 25 thru June 20

 *** U4, U5 and U6 meet on Wednesday.

 U4 at 5:15 PM and U5, U6 at 6:15 PM Click for additional details

 NEW United SC Recreational Team